-To date, the Company has met its working capital needs through funds received from sales of our common stock and borrowings in the form of promissory notes described above.
+To date, the Company has met its working capital needs through funds received from sales of our common stock and borrowings in the form of promissory notes described above in addition to advances from AWG in pursuit of the completion of the SHARE EXCHANGE AGREEMENT with AWG outlined in the 8-K filed June 10, 2010 with the SEC.
 Until operations become profitable, the Company must continue to sell equity or find another source of operating capital.
-If consummated the reverse merger mentioned in the subsequent events section of this 10-K, and filed on Form 8-K with the Securities and Exchange Commission on April 14, 2010, may assist the Company in obtaining more favorable financing terms.
+If consummated the share exchange mentioned in the subsequent events section of this 10-K, and filed on Form 8-K with the Securities and Exchange Commission on June 10, 2010, may assist the Company in obtaining more favorable financing terms.
 However, there can be no assurance that the Company will be able to obtain adequate working capital or additional financing at all or on terms favorable to it.